13Ruffles13/sweets_x_b/README.md

 🍰 Sweet treats made from scratch.
 This app showcases a small, home-based bakery, delivering happiness one dessert at a time.

+---
+This repository is public to host the web application, but all development, testing, and building is done by me.

+> **Security Note:** Do **not** commit API keys, passwords, or other sensitive data.
+Use a `.env` file and add it to `.gitignore`.

-Use the scripts below to start development, run tests, or build the project.
+Use the scripts below to manage local development, run tests, or build the project.

 ---

 ## Table of Contents

 - [Scripts](#scripts)
   - [Development](#development)
   - [Code Quality & Build](#code-quality--build)